iStock-490181208-post850

 • Aggressive skin care products

-Practical advice says avoid environments or activities that you suspect are triggering pigmentation problems, but that’s not always possible.
+Practical advice says to avoid environments or activities that you suspect are triggering pigmentation problems, but that’s not always possible.

 Ways to Turn Down the Heat

-• If you suspect your skin is not happy with being hot, finding ways to keep cooler will help.
-This might include periodically spritzing your face with chilled water if you’re working in a hot location or restaurant, wrapping your neck with a cool wrap at the gym, bumping down to yoga that’s not “hot”.
+• If you suspect your skin is not happy with being hot, finding ways to keep it cooler will help.
+This might include periodically spritzing your face with chilled water if you’re working in a hot location or restaurant, wrapping your neck with a cool wrap at the gym, or bumping down to yoga that’s not “hot”.

 Outside?
 Please Use Sunscreen – even on overcast days!